bellmann-engineering/upskilling_exercises/buycar_ext.md

 ## Objective

-Extend the existing C program for evaluating traditional cars to include the capability to evaluate electric cars (e-cars) as an add-on feature.
-This extension assumes that students have already implemented the basic version of the program for traditional cars.
+Extend the existing C program for evaluating traditional cars.
+Add the feature to evaluate electric cars (e-cars).

 The program should do the following: